Paulakinpelu/National-Rail-Data-Analysis-and-Forecasting/README.md

 ## Contact

-For any inquiries or support, please reach out to [Your Name] at [Your Email].
+For any inquiries or support, please reach out to Paul AKinpelu at paulakinpelu@yahoo.com.

 ---